What Was I Thinking? Handling the Amygdala Hijack

-- Do a Quick Math Problem.
+- Do a quick math problem.
 Taking counting to 10 one step further, doing a simple math problem in your head not only requires you to jumpstart your rational thinking, but it can also momentarily distract you from the issue causing your emotional response.

 - Remember the 6-second rule.
 It takes the chemicals that are released during the amygdala hijacking about 6 seconds to dissipate.
-Using this time to focus on something pleasant will prevent your amygdala from taking control and causing an emotional reaction
+Using this time to focus on something pleasant will prevent your amygdala from taking control and causing an emotional reaction.

 - Breathe.
 Become aware of your breath and slow it down.
-When you slow down you’re breathing and make it rhythmic, you activate the parasympathetic nervous system which is your best response.
+When you slow down your breathing and make it rhythmic, you activate the parasympathetic nervous system which is your best response.
 This type of deep breathing calms down your nervous system and allows you to make thoughtful decisions in stressful times.

 - Draw on mindfulness.
 Look around you and notice things in the environment.
 This will help you to move out of your head and back into the present.